Last updated: December 5, 2023

 Getting to travel freely throughout the European Union’s Schengen Zone can be extremely difficult for investors from many places in the world.
 These countries have strict travel requirements and tight limits as to how long visitors can stay, but with a golden visa, many of these restrictions melt away.
 Participants in a European residency by investment program can travel through Schengen countries at their leisure and without any additional visa requirements.

-Portugal, Spain, and Greece all offer impressive social benefits to their residents.
+Being a lawful permanent resident in Portugal, Spain, and Greece comes with impressive social benefits.
 World-class healthcare and education are two of the main social benefits that come with golden visa programs.
 Most of the time, investors and their families can enjoy premium education and healthcare at little to no cost to them.
 For investors with families, this benefit is especially important, as they seek to build a better future for the people they love most.

-Once the application process is complete and a golden visa is granted, investors can enjoy a plethora of business benefits.
-Being able to work and conduct business in the target country is a major deciding factor for many applicants, but some programs even offer tax incentives to golden visa holders, making it even easier to do business in a new country.
+Once the application process is complete and a golden visa permanent residency is granted, investors can enjoy a plethora of business benefits.
+Being able to work and conduct business in the target country is a major deciding factor for many permanent residents, but some programs even offer tax incentives to golden visa holders, making it even easier to do business in a new country.

 Investors will not be granted citizenship in any of these countries after completing the golden visa application process.
 Instead, applicants and their families will be granted residency in the target country.
-Once residency is in effect, investors are often given the chance to apply for permanent residency, followed by citizenship at a later date.
+Once their applications are approved, investors are often given the chance to apply for permanent residency status, followed by citizenship at a later date.
 Though it can take 7-10 years to achieve full citizenship, this is the clearest path to citizenship for foreign nationals offered by these European countries.

 Many of the benefits offered by golden visa programs are similar to those offered by citizenship by investment programs, but the two are not the same.
 Citizenship by investment programs grant full citizenship to applicants once the application is approved, providing the same benefits that a natural-born citizen of that country would receive.

-Golden visas provide investors with residency in another country, which is not the same as complete citizenship.
+Golden visas provide investors with a permanent residency permit issued by another country that does not give them the same rights as complete citizenship.
 As detailed, after holding golden visas for a certain time period, many countries allow investors to start the path to citizenship with a separate application process.

-Once investors have received their golden visa, many are interested in pursuing citizenship in that country.
+Once investors have received their golden visa and permanent resident card, many are interested in pursuing citizenship in that country.
 Though each country will have its own nuances when applying for citizenship, at a high level, the process is fairly uniform.

 There are not many countries in the EU that offer any type of citizenship by investment or residency by investment, but golden visas are the main exception.
 The European Union is a highly sought-after spot for immigration, largely due to the partnerships that exist in the EU and all of the benefits associated with living in an EU country.
 If an applicant is trying to build a better life for their family, golden visas are an exquisite option.